Learning Outcomes

 Student Learning Outcomes

 Student Learning Outcomes (SLOs) are an “umbrella term” that includes the study of essential student learning in a variety of contexts.
 The office of Student Learning Outcomes is engaged with supporting both Credit and Continuing Education disciplines as they seek to improve student learning through the analysis of data.
 We offer regular professional development and support as faculty engage in their assessment processes.
 Specific lists of outcomes and data are available within the EPCC intranet, but are not available on the public facing website.
-We also help students who are looking for information and support for their education.
-If you are a student (or prospective student) and wanted to know what you would learn in each of our majors, some examples of their important learning (or learning outcomes) from each major are included here:

 More details on our team and areas of support are below: